MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-voicemail.md

 - The following example disables Pilar Ackerman’s user account for hosted voice mail:  \
     `Set-CsUser -Identity "Pilar Ackerman" -HostedVoiceMail $False`

-**QUESTION:<BR> Verify: are we still using the HostedVoiceMail parameter for Set-CsUser , or is there a new parameter not yet public?<br> If the user is already on hosted exchange UM is this part needed?<br> What about migrating users from hosted EXCH UM to Cloud VM?**

 The cmdlet verifies that no hosted voice mail policy (global, site-level or per-user) applies to this user.
 If a policy does apply, the cmdlet fails.

+**QUESTIONS:**
+- Verify: are we still using the HostedVoiceMail parameter for Set-CsUser , or is there a new parameter not yet public?<br>
+- If the user is already on hosted exchange UM is this part needed?<br>
+- What about migrating users from hosted EXCH UM to Cloud VM?<br>
+- This approach is one at a time.
+Is there a bulk mechanism?<br>
+- It would make sense if there was another command in which we defined who or where the Host is, if not Exchange UM than the new Cloud voicemail provider.
+Is there something like this?